unknwxxx/wpf-gameLauncher/README.md

 Download
 ---------

 Grab the latest installer or portable package from the [download](link) page.
-Playnite will automatically notify you about a new version upon release.
+Drag Games will automatically notify you about a new version upon release.

 Requirements: Windows 7, 8 or 10 and [.NET Framework 4.6.2](https://www.microsoft.com/en-us/download/details.aspx?id=53344)

 Extensions
 ---------
-Playnite can be extended with plugins (written in .NET languages).
+Drag Games can be extended with plugins (written in .NET languages).

 Known Issues
 ---------